leviathanbadger/cc-web-components/PROJECT-PLAN.md

 ### Custom Elements (Web Components)

 Custom Elements are a core part of the Web Components standard, allowing developers to define new HTML tags with custom behavior.
-A custom element is essentially a JavaScript class that extends HTMLElement (or another specific element type) and is registered with the browser’s custom elements registry.
-Once defined, you can use a `<custom-tag>` in any page, and the browser will instantiate your class for that element, enabling fully custom logic and rendering.
-In this project, each UI control (e.g. a draggable number input) will be implemented as a custom element, so it can be embedded in any web page just like `<div>` or `<input>` tags.
+A custom element is essentially a JavaScript class that extends HTMLElement (often via a base class).
+In our case we will use Lit's `LitElement`, and register the element with the browser's custom elements registry.
+Once defined, you can use a `<custom-tag>` in any page, and the browser will instantiate your class for that element, enabling fully custom logic and rendering. control (e.g. a draggable number input) will be implemented as a custom element, so it can be embedded in any web page just like `<div>` or `<input>` tags.
 Web components have the benefit of interoperability – they work with any framework or no framework at all, because they are standard browser features.
 This makes them ideal for a shared component library.
-We will likely define our custom elements using a base class (possibly provided by a library like Lit, discussed below, or manually extending HTMLElement) and specify a tag name, such as `<cc-draggable-number>` for the continuous number input control.
+We will define our custom elements using Lit's `LitElement` base class and specify a tag name, such as `<cc-draggable-number>` for the continuous number input control.
 Key capabilities of custom elements that we’ll use include lifecycle callbacks (to initialize the component when it’s added to the DOM) and custom events (to notify the host application of changes, e.g. when the value changes due to dragging).